-eIntegrity has worked with the British Association for Sexual Health and HIV (BASHH), the Royal College of Physicians and Health Education England elearning for healthcare (HEE elfh) to add new content to the Sexual Health and HIV programme (eHIV-STI).
+eIntegrity has worked with the British Association for Sexual Health and HIV (BASHH), the Royal College of Physicians and NHS England elearning for healthcare (NHSE elfh) to add new content to the Sexual Health and HIV programme (eHIV-STI).

 A new session, Sexual and Reproductive Healthcare for Trans, Non-binary and Intersex People, is now available as part of the elearning programme.
 This session aims to aid understanding of the diversity of gender identity and support sexual health professionals to facilitate effective sexual and reproductive healthcare for trans, non-binary, and intersex people.